GLASS BLOWER MONUMENT –

 Outstanding educational programs

-Newsletter called The “Glassblower” 10 times per year
+Newsletter called The “Glassblower” 10 times per year in your email

 Appreciation of American glass made circa 1800-1900